BrandonMotter/BrandonMotter/README.md

-- 👋 Hi, I’m @BrandonMotter
+- 👋 Hi, I’m @BrandonMotter-bmo
 - 👀 I’m interested in ...
-Applications and Tech Build Outs.
+Applications, Data Base Administration, and Tech Build Outs.
 - 🌱 I’m currently learning ... ?????
 Something New ?????? :)
 - 💞️ I’m looking to collaborate on ...
 Applications and Tech build outs.
 - 📫 How to reach me ...
 Brandonmotter9@gmail.com